-Over the past few years Individual Collective have been putting on some of the best techno nights in the capital and on Saturday night celebrate their third birthday in style Saturday 5 February with a salivatingly good lineup featuring Paula Temple, Kanding Ray, Rrose, Tessela, Ancient Methods, Peder Mannerfelt, Billy Allen and Keylen.
+Over the past few years Individual Collective have been putting on some of the best techno nights in the capital and this Saturday are celebrating their 3rd Birthday in style (5th February) with a salivatingly good lineup featuring Paula Temple, Kanding Ray, Rrose, Tessela, Ancient Methods, Peder Mannerfelt, Billy Allen and Keylen.

 I caught up with co-founder Matt Tharpe ahead of the birthday to see whats in store and get some history on the night.